abdelillahbel/naftal_khadamat_app_release/README.md

 - **Mobile App:** Flutter 3.x
 - **Back-end/API:** Spring Boot 3.x | Openjdk-21
-- **Database:** MariaDB 10.x
+- **Database:** Postgresql
 - **Platforms:** iOS, Android

 ### 📜 License

-This project is proprietary software owned by [@abdelillahbel](https://github.com/abdelillahbel) & [@Benraouf93](https://github.com/Benraouf93).
+This project is proprietary software owned by [@abdelillahbel](https://github.com/abdelillahbel) & [@benyahia-raouf](https://github.com/benyahia-raouf).
 All rights are reserved.
 Unauthorized copying, distribution, or use is prohibited.
 See the `LICENSE` file for details.

 ---